History of Georgia (country): Saakashvili presidency (2004–2013)

 A new election was held on 28 March 2004.
 The National Movement – Democrats (NMD), the party supporting Mikheil Saakashvili, won 67% of the vote; only the Rightist Opposition (7.6%) also gained parliamentary representation passing the 7% threshold.

 On 4 January, Mikheil Saakashvili won the Georgian presidential election, 2004 with an overwhelming majority of 96% of the votes cast.
 Constitutional amendments were rushed through Parliament in February strengthening the powers of the President to dismiss Parliament and creating the post of prime minister.
 Zurab Zhvania was appointed prime minister.
-Nino Burjanadze, the interim president, became Speaker of Parliament.
+Nino Burjanadze, the interim president, became Chairperson of the Parliament.